ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day03/README.md

 We can generalize Part 1's algorithm to also take as parameters `right` and `down`, and then implement a helper
 `countTrees(int right, int down)` to traverse and count the number of trees encountered for each slope.

-Since the number could be quite big, we use `long long` as the return value, as to not run into *integer overflow* when multiplying the five results.
+Since the number could be quite big, we use `long long` as the return value, so as not to run into *integer overflow* when multiplying the five results.
 The base logic remains mostly unchanged.
 We can then count the total trees encountered when traversing all five slopes using our helper and multiply the results to get Part 2's solution.

 #### Pseudocode